 Qingjian paid $1,037 psf ppr for the plot next to their own Bloomsbury Residences — 13% less than what they paid for Bloomsbury.
 Our formula estimates Hudson Place launching around $2,313 psf, putting 3-bedrooms from approximately $2.08M and 2-bedrooms from $1.32M.
 The catch: the same developer owns both sites and has no incentive to undercut Bloomsbury's $2,509 psf average.
 With The Hill trading below its own launch price and 1,200+ units in the Media Circle pipeline, the one-north corridor's absorption capacity faces a real test.

-Hudson Place Residences GLS: The Land at Media Circle
+Hudson Place Residences GLS: the land at Media Circle

 | Rank | Bidder | Total Bid | Land Rate (psf ppr) |